You Are A Demi-God

 #2: Aside from a few sociopaths, humans don’t openly do evil.
 Normal humans must be confused and seduced into doing evil.
 Something in human nature resonates against openly evil actions.
 So much so that the first and irreplaceable action of our abusers must be to portray their plans as servicing goodness.

-To operate widely in mankind, evil must be disguised as good.
+To operate successfully in humans, evil must be disguised as good.
 Among the vast majority of us, evil is unable to win a straight-up comparison with goodness.
+(You can find more in The Epoch of Confusion.)

 And so again, yes, demi-gods.